Jean Carlos (footballer, born 1992)

-Jean Carlos Vicente (born 15 February 1992), or simply Jean Carlos, is a Brazilian professional footballer who plays as a central midfielder for Ceará.
+Jean Carlos Vicente (born 15 February 1992), or simply Jean Carlos, is a Brazilian professional footballer who plays as a central midfielder for Criciúma.

 Career

 Jean Carlos was revealed in the youth categories of Palmeiras.
 In 2013, he moved to São Bernardo.
 In 2016, it was loaned to Vila Nova, to compete in the Campeonato Brasileiro Série B, which was the assists leader of the championship with 8 assists.

 On 4 September 2016, he signed with the São Paulo FC on loan until the end of the 2017 Campeonato Paulista, with a purchase option at the end of it.